UBC-CIC/census-explorer/docs/DeploymentGuide.md

 <img src="../images/step2.3.3_3.png">

 ## Step 2.4: Trigger data preparation Step Function
 1. Log in to the Lambda management console.
-Select **Step functions state machines** from the menu on the left.
+Select **Step Functions state machines** from the menu on the left.
 2. Select the state machine - the name should start with "DataProcessingStateMachine-".
 3. Click **Execute**.
 Leave all settings at default.